sebastianchristopher/Java8OCANotes/README.md

 * the instances are kept separate, allowing the instance of child to access both independently
 * *the rules are the same for static and non-static variables*
 > The nonprivate static variables and methods are inherited by derived classes.
 The static members aren’t involved in runtime polymorphism.
 You can’t override the static members in a derived class, but you can redefine them.
+* another way of putting this would be:
+  - Which variable (or static method) will be used depends on the class that the variable is declared of (i.e. what it's reference is)
+  - Which instance method will be used depends on the actual class of the object that is referenced by the variable (i.e.e the object in memory).
 ### Abstract Classes
 * abstract classes allow you to create a blueprint parent class, for other classes to extend, without having to implement any of the methods in the parent class
 * abstract classes cannot be instantiated